Master of Science (MS) in Nursing

 For those applicants considering the Family Nurse Practitioner program options: SDSU will only accept one application (either Master's FNP, Post-Master's FNP Certificate, or Doctor of Nursing Practice FNP).
 Applicants will need to determine which program option is their priority choice and apply to that option.

-Fall 2016 admissionThe fall 2016 application cycle is now open.
+Fall 2016 admissionThe fall 2016 application cycle remains open for the Master's Nurse Educator and Clinical Nursing Leadership Specializations (Nurse Administrator & Clinical Nurse Leader emphases).
 Refer to the 'Application & Admission' information found on this page.

 Established in 1979, the Master of Science in Nursing (MSN) at South Dakota State University prepares nurses for advanced practice in nursing administration, leadership, clinical practice, or education.

 - serve South Dakota, the region, the nation, and the world in urban, rural, and frontier health care settings, and

 - Incorporate knowledge and theories from nursing and other supportive disciplines into advanced nursing practice.

 Display competence within the legal scope of practice for the chosen specialization.

 - Evaluate and utilize research within advanced nursing practice.

 - Integrate cultural learning into nursing practice to effectively tailor health care to the diverse life ways of clients.